Dealer Services and Licensing

 A written record must be maintained of the vehicles on which the test plates are used, and the persons to whom each test plate is assigned.
 The record must be available for inspection by any MVD agent or peace officer.

 All manufacturers of trailers must make contact with the following agency for information on assigning proper vehicle identification numbers to manufactured trailers.

 400 Seventh St. SW

 Trailer Dealer Plates (TR) will be assigned to manufacturers of trailers instead of Manufacturer Test Plates (MT).

-If a franchisor intends to terminate or not continue any franchise, or intends to enter into a franchise establishing an additional dealership of the same line/make, the franchisor must file a notice with us of intent to terminate or not continue the franchise or enter into a franchise for additional representation of the same line/make.
+If a franchisor intends to terminate or not continue any franchise, or intends to enter into a franchise establishing an additional dealership of the same line/make, the franchisor must file a notice with Dealer Licensing of their intent to terminate or not continue the franchise or enter into a franchise for additional representation of the same line/make.

 All licensees are required to have computer and Internet access.
-Electronic access is required to accomplish various business functions related to your license that include renewing licenses and plates, and corresponding with us.
+Electronic access is required to accomplish various business functions related to your dealer license that includes renewing licenses, plates, and corresponding with Dealer Licensing.

 Please contact the Dealer Licensing Unit by emailing firstname.lastname@example.org or calling 602.712.7571.